Vidicon/ES6/adc/readme.md

 This image shows the physical pin being connected to the logic analyzer.
 ![Interrupt delay measurement](img/InterruptMeasuringSetupHW.jpg)

-Result:
+Measurement results:

 ![Interrupt delay result](img/time_button.PNG)

 We set a trigger on the physical pin connected to EINT0.
-Since `adc_start(0)` is called immediately in the `gp_interrupt` handler, we can see
+Since the previous GPIO setting is still in `adc_start(0)`, which is called immediately in the `gp_interrupt` handler, we can use that to observe the delay between the hardware button being pressed and the interrupt being fired.
+As indicated in the image this takes 17.85µs.

+To verify our findings, we asked other groups for their results.
+They indicated their gp interrupt handler delay was also around 15 to 20 µs, and the ADC conversion taking between 450µs and 500µs too.

 # Sources